 - Are or ever have been an IUPUI season ticket holder.

-- A "prospective student-athlete," better known as a “recruit” or “prospect”, is a student who has started classes for the ninth grade.
+- A "prospective student-athlete," better known as a “recruit” or “prospect”, is a student who has started classes for the ninth grade (or seventh, in men's basketball).
 In addition, any younger student-athlete who receives any benefits from the institution would be considered a recruit.

 - A "representative of the institution's athletics interests" or Booster can be an individual, independent agency, corporate entity or other organization